zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first-migrations.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Entity Framework Code First – Migrations
+# Understanding Entity Framework Code First Migrations

 One of the great features of Entity Framework Code First is the process of automatically updating the database through the feature called `Migrations`.